 Beer is the oldest and one of the most unusual beverages created by man.
 We are told that it originated from Egypt or Mesopotamia, somewhere around 4000 years BC.
-The Hymn to Ninkasi was a prayer, a hymn sung to the Sumerian Goddess Ninkasi, Goddess of Beer.
-Not only was it a song of praise, the lyrics to this ancient pub song was the recipe to make the beer.
+The Hymn to Ninkasi was a prayer, a hymn sung to the Sumerian Goddess Ninkasi, Goddess of Alcohol.
+Not only was it a song of praise, the lyrics to this ancient pub song was the recipe to make the brew.
 Every verse was another instruction to the brewing process.
-Though through the years the beer making process has evolved to create a variety of brews all having their own style, strength and flavor.
+Though through the years the brewing process has evolved to create a variety of brews all having their own style, strength and flavor.
 And while beer has been around for ages it remains an important part of modern culture.

 From being one of the most popular beverages today it is now used regularly as an ingredient in various dishes…

 How about some warm crisp fish with chips, or a basket full of beer batter fried onion rings?
 Beer batter fried foods is a common item on bar menus, and gives the crust a nice crisp texture.
 It usually adds a mild flavor, though it depends on the type of beer used and the amount of hops in it.

 For one cup of flour use one beaten egg, seasoning, garlic powder or paprika and 1 1/2 cups beer.
 Mix into a smooth batter.
 You can batter fry a whole range of ingredients, seafood, poultry, onions and even potato skins!
 Dip the ingredient of your choice into the batter, quickly drip it off and slip it into the deep fryer.

 Beer Bread is pretty fail-safe and proves to give the best results.
 A small quantity of baking powder or yeast is used, to aid in the rising.
 Again it gives a mild flavor to the bread, depending on beer type & hops levels.